harvy4002/harvy4002.github.io/_posts/summer-june-box/2020-07-18-summer-july-box.md

 ##### Plant pops (popped Lotus seeds)

 Tina - I heard about lotus seeds and was very excited about this.
 But once they are popped like sweetcorn kernels and flavoured with peanut, it’s hard to find an original taste.
 Definitely a fun snack and good alternative for popcorn.

+##### Pravha

+Surpisingly refreshing pilsner, fairly light as well and filled up my 1 litre jug quite nicely.
+I could be seen drinking the bigger bottles for a nice summer beer.